AydenTaylor10/BasketChat/README.md

 # 🏀 BasketChat - Your Basketball Betting Advisor

 A terminal-based AI assistant that provides data-driven insights for NBA betting decisions.
-Ask about player props, team matchups, and more — BasketChat pulls live 2025-26 season stats and uses Claude AI to give you analytical breakdowns.
+Ask about player props, team matchups, and more.
+BasketChat pulls live 2025-26 season stats and uses Claude AI to give you analytical breakdowns.

 > **Disclaimer:** For informational and entertainment purposes only.
 Not financial advice.